sstaton/rams-robo-2025/README.md

 To use:
 1. List all the source files _in order_, from top to bottom, in `all-files.txt`
 2. List all the standard libraries to include in `/include/imports.py`
-3. Make the script `python-concat.sh` executable with `chmod +x`
+3. Make the script `concat.ps1` executable with `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`
-4. Run the script `python-concat.sh`
+4. Run the script `./concat.ps1`

-This script was made for macOS.
-If you use Linux, you may need to modify the `sed` lines slightly.
-If you're on Windows, good luck.

 Important Notes:
 - Any user-defined modules must be imported with: